What forms and documents do I need to submit to apply for financial aid?

 The online CSS PROFILE application may be accessed at https://profileonline.collegeboard.com/index.jsp.
 The CSS PROFILE school code for Wake Forest is 5885.

 The CSS PROFILE is used to determine eligibility for institutional funds, while the FAFSA is used to determine eligibility for federal aid.
 There are variations in the way the two applications gather information and evaluate criteria to determine need.
 The CSS PROFILE was developed by the College Scholarship Service of the College Board and is the primary tool used by many private institutions to determine the expected family share of costs for education.
 In evaluating a family’s ability to pay educational expenses, the CSS PROFILE follows what is known as institutional methodology (IM).
 The information is used to determine how need-based funding will be awarded from the resources of the institution.
-The FAFSA follows federal methodology (FM) and is used solely to determine eligibility for federal aid, including Pell Grants, Supplemental Educational Opportunity Grants, Perkins Loans, Stafford Loans, and Federal Work-Study jobs.
+The FAFSA follows federal methodology (FM) and is used solely to determine eligibility for federal aid, including Pell Grants, Supplemental Educational Opportunity Grants, Perkins Loans, Federal Direct Loans, and Federal Work-Study jobs.
 Both applications are necessary to establish eligibility for all available sources of financial aid.

 What are the due dates for applying for financial aid?
 When can I expect to hear about my award?